|PSA/ASAP Panel Discussion: Afghan Elections and the Future of US-Afghan Relations|

 |Iraqi Kurdistan - the other Iraq|

-DEC 9 - The relative stability of Iraqi Kurdistan's capital, the recent policy changes towards the Kurdish community, and the economic potential of the region all point to historical change for this autonomous region, including the possibility of independence.
+On December 9th, 2013, PSA hosted a Capitol Hill panel discussion on Iraqi Kurdistan.
+The relative stability of Iraqi Kurdistan's capital, the recent policy changes towards the Kurdish community, and the economic potential of the region all point to historical change for this autonomous region, including the possibility of independence.

 |CPP Alumni Dinner w/ IAEA Deputy Director General Janice Dunn Lee|

 DEC 4 - Partnership for a Secure America held a private CPP alumni dinner with IAEA Deputy Director General Janice Nunn Lee to discuss the IAEA's role in the current P5+1 talks with Iran, the future of the IAEA, and the how nuclear energy, security, and nonproliferation play a role in the global security landscape.